mtbottle/mtbottle-website/blog/posts/2022-03-20-project_risk.md

-However, the importance of giving a target completion, (even when we all know that they tend to slip), is that you can set some expectations to other people in the organization about when they might expect a particular feature.
+However, the importance of giving a target completion, (even when we all know that they tend to slip), is that you can set some expectations to other people in the organization about when they can expect a particular feature to be complete.
-For instance, the sales department will need to know when a feature is going to launch so that they know when they can start "selling" the feature.
+For instance, the sales department will need to know when a feature is ready to launch so that they know when they can start "selling" the feature.
-Customer support will need to know when the feature launch so that they can collate the training materials required to train up customer support agents before the feature is actually launched.
+Customer support will need to know when the feature will launch so that they can collate the training materials required to train up customer support agents on that new feature before it it out.
 We don't launch in a vacuum.
 We have other groups relying on what’s coming.
 If we miss our target, it will affect the delivery of these other dependencies.